5% Deposit Mortgage Guarantee Scheme

 What other fees will I need to pay?

 There are various other fees and payments required when you buy a home.
-If you are a First Time Buyer, you will not need to pay any stamp duty.
+If you are a First Time Buyer, you may not need to pay any stamp duty.

-You will also need to pay for life insurance and buildings insurance, and there may be other protection products that could be valuable to you.
+You will also need to pay for buildings insurance and there may be other protection products that could be valuable to you, such as life insurance.

 How can a Mortgage Broker help?